Okay, you can't exactly post these household rules for your guests like you might post rules for your own kids.

-Whatever your house rules are, they should address neatness, politeness, and safety.
+Whatever your household rules, they should address neatness, politeness, and safety.
 Your child needs to go by all your standard house rules as well as rules for company.
+Mine include:

-Have some activities in mind and perhaps even set up for when friends arrive.
+Hosts, and this includes kid hosts, plan ahead for guests.
+Have some activities in mind and perhaps even set up for when the guest arrives.

-They should keep the sounds heard throughout the house to a dull roar.
+No loud music allowed.
+Kids should keep the noise heard throughout the house down to a dull roar.

-Toys, games, etc. must be put away after use.
-And before moving on to the next activity.
+Put away toys, games, etc. after use and before moving on to the next activity.

+No movies or TV without permission.
 Make sure the kids know it's not open season when it comes to the movie channels on TV.
-It's a good idea to check up on the kids for this one.
+It's a good idea to check up on the kids for this one!

-Brothers and sisters are not allowed to horn in on the fun with a sibling's invited friends - unless invited.
+When siblings have guests, they are the sibling's guests, and other brothers and sisters are not allowed to horn in on the fun - unless invited.

+Phones are for business.
 Conversations must be five minutes or less.
-No making crank calls.

 Okay, maybe I did.
 But it bears repeating.

-Young visitors should be aware that the penalty for infraction of these house rules is a call to his or her parent for immediate pickup.
+Guests must abide by all household rules.
+Young visitors should be aware that the penalty for infraction of these house rules is a call to his or her parents for immediate pickup.
 Period.